Hudl: Acquisitions

 Hudl has acquired several of its largest competitors, as well as companies that offer complementary services to its high school sports video offering.
 In July 2011, Hudl acquired Digital Sports Video (DSV), which at the time was the company's primary competitor.
 A year later, in June 2012, Hudl again acquired its next largest competitor in APEX Sports Software of Lower Burwell, Pennsylvania.

 In 2014, Hudl made moves into the international soccer market with its acquisition of Replay Analysis, while committing to open a London office, where Replay Analysis was based.
 Shortly thereafter, in September 2014, Hudl acquired Ubersense of Boston, Massachusetts, which specialized in slow-motion performance capture for athletes from recreational to Olympic and professional levels.

 Less than a year later in the summer of 2015, Hudl acquired Sportstec, an Australian-based sports performance analysis company that served elite professional teams around the world.
 Following the acquisition Hudl relocated Sportstec's existing Warriewood office to Sydney's central business district.

 VolleyMetrics, a leader in volleyball analytics and video exchange based out of Provo, Utah, was acquired by Hudl in late 2017.

 In May 2019, Hudl acquired one of its largest competitors, Krossover.

 On August 19, 2019, Hudl acquired Wyscout.

-In May 2022, Hudl announced that they have acquired Spanish, wearable human performance measuring technology company, Realtrack Systems.
+In May 2022, Hudl announced that they had acquired Spanish wearable human performance measuring technology company, Realtrack Systems.

+In June 2025, Hudl acquired Titan Sports, a Texas-based leader in wearable GPS player tracking.